Professor David Harrison

 - Printed Electronics - Lithographic printing and manufacturing of electronics

-- A manufacturing process for an energy storage device using 3D printing-Supercapacitors
+- A manufacturing process for an energy storage device using 3D printing of Supercapacitors.
+(Working with Dr Yanmeng Xu and research team)

-- A robotic and autonomous system that services the fluids on passenger rail vehicle.
+- A robotic and autonomous system that services the fluids on passenger rail vehicles.
+(Working with Prof Mark Atherton and research team)